 The accepted total cost of holding inventory is roughly 20 to 40% of the cost of your merchandise inventory.
 That leaves every company with an important calculation.
 What’s higher, loss from stock outs or loss from holding inventory?

-Thankfully, modern wholesale inventory management software makes that easier for businesses.
+Thankfully, modern online marketplace and inventory management software makes that easier for businesses.
 So if you’re looking to sharpen up your safety and buffer game, you’d do well to find an automated platform with robust forecasting.
+Using a B2B ecommerce platform can also help you acquire more B2B sales leads (see what is B2B sales) and sell more product quickly.